 The following research questions were formulated to guide the study

-- 1. What are valid metal-cutting practical skill assessment scales? - 2.
+- 1. What are valid metal cutting practical skill assessment scale? - 2.
 What reliability of the metal cutting practical skill assessment scale? - 3.
-How does location influence the mean rating of the student's practical skills?
+What how location influence mean rating of the student practical skills?

 Hypotheses